Thursday, November 27, 2014

 This touching short novel by Canadian author Sharon McKay tells the story of two elderly brothers who risk their lives to save a little Jewish girl from certain death after the Nazis overrun Holland.

-The story begins in the fall of 1942 in Amsterdam where a young mother and her five-year-old daughter are on the run from the Nazis.
-The little girl is warned by her mother to never tell anyone that she is Jewish.
-Fleeing from the home of Mrs. Dahl, whose husband had brought them to hide, the mother is on her way to meet a stranger, a woman who will take her daughter to a safe place.
+The story begins in the fall of 1942 in Amsterdam where a young mother and her five-year-old daughter Beatrix are on the run from the Nazis.
+Beatrix is warned by her mother to never tell anyone that she is Jewish.
+Fleeing from the home of Mrs. Dahl, where her husband had brought them to hide, the mother is on her way to meet a stranger, a woman who will take her daughter to a safe place.
 To get there they must take the tram.

-Hans and Lars both worked on one of Amsterdam's many trams, with Hans operating it and Lars collecting tickets from the passengers.
-In occupied Amsterdam, they like other tram workers, were told to report suspicious passengers to the authorities - which meant the Nazis.
+Hans and Lars both work on one of Amsterdam's many trams, with Hans operating it and Lars collecting tickets from the passengers.
+In occupied Amsterdam, they, like other tram workers, have been told to report suspicious passengers to the authorities - now the Nazis.
 Both brothers decided they would do no such thing.
-They knew all their regular passengers on their tram; the nun with her winged hat, the elderly man and students.
-When the young mother and her daughter boarded the tram Hans did not recognize them.
+They knew all their regular passengers on their tram; the nun with her winged hat, the elderly man and the students.
+So when Beatrix and her mother board the tram, Hans doesn't recognize them.

-At the end of the day Hans and Lars take the little girl home intending to take her to Mrs. Vos.
-But before they can leave the station the little girl needs to use the bathroom.
-The brothers are helped in this tricky situation by a well dressed woman who when she leaves wishes Beatrix a good evening. and walks off with a man dressed in the uniform of an SS officer.
+At the end of the day Hans and Lars take little Beatrix home intending to take her to Mrs. Vos.
+But before they can leave the station she needs to use the bathroom.
+The brothers are helped in this tricky situation by a well dressed woman who, when she leaves, wishes Beatrix a good evening and walks off with a man dressed in the uniform of an SS officer.

-When they arrived at Mrs. Vos's home, she tells them to take Beatrix to their house where she will meet them.
-When she comes to Hans and Lars home she begins to question Beatrix about where she is from and where she was going.
-Lars explains what happened on the train and how the Nazi's took Beatrix's mother away.
-Based on what she has seen over the past weeks, Mrs. Vos believes that Beatrix was being taken someplace safe to be hidden and after hearing more of their story, she helps the brothers brush her hair and has them feed her.
-Based on her appearance, Mrs. Vos is certain Beatrix is loved because despite evidence that the child is starving she is clean and her clothes well mended.
-Considering that the neighbours have seen Beatrix enter Hans and Lars home, Mrs. Vos visits each of them assuring their inhabitants that their personal secrets are safe with her and encouraging them to welcome Hans and Lars long lost niece.
+Knowing that the neighbours have seen Beatrix enter Hans and Lars home, Mrs. Vos visits each of them assuring their inhabitants that their personal secrets are safe with her and encouraging them to welcome Hans and Lars long-lost niece.
 The one neighbour she feels she can trust is Mrs. Lieve van der Meer.
 Mrs. Vos's visit with Lieve reveals that she has lost her entire family in the bombing of Rotterdam by the Nazi's and that her husband is away doing "war work".
-Mrs. Vos is right about Lieve van der Meer who offers to teach Beatrix the Catholic faith on Saturdays and for her to attend mass with them on Sundays.
+Mrs. Vos is right about Lieve van der Meer, who offers to teach Beatrix the Catholic faith on Saturdays and for her to attend Mass with them on Sundays.
 Beatrix must appear to be Catholic if she is to survive the war.
 And so begins the story of how two shy, kindly brothers who as the result of a brave act, save the life of a little girl.

 The End of the Line is written in third person omniscient which means the readers have the opportunity to understand the story from the perspectives of all the characters.
 Hans and Lars who are bachelors have no idea how to care for a little girl but their fear of little girls is easily surpassed by their fear of what will happen to Beatrix should the Nazi's find her.
 The reader experiences Beatrix's terror when she reaches the end of the tram line and is alone with two complete strangers in the cement tram depot with it hanging lights.
 "She gazed up to bald, dim lights hanging from a vaulted ceiling.
 Her eyes widened, her lips quivered, she crossed her legs.
 This was a scary place."
 When Mrs. Vos is combing Beatrix's hair she notices how thin she is and realizes that she might be starving.
 She also realizes that despite being on the run, Beatrix's mother has managed to keep her child clean and her clothes neat.
 "The child was clean, her hair soft.
 Even from this distance she could see that the child's clothes were well mended and clean too.
 Keeping clean on the run, surrounded by war, without a home, must have been very, very hard.
 'This child is loved,' she whispered."
 We are as moved as Mrs. Vos is, fully understanding the tragedy that is unfolding.